 My research interest currently focuses on the moment people experience finding a solution to a previously unsolvable problem.
 Since there seems to be a tradition and a tendency to shout out "Eureka" or "Aha" whenever certain problems are solved, the name given to the effect I am interested in is "Eureka! effect" or "Aha moment".
-More about my project can be found at "Unconscious Creativity – The Eureka Moment".
+More about my project is available at "Unconscious Creativity – The Eureka Moment".

 What drives me personally is the interest in problem-solving.
 From my experience the more a person knows and has experienced the more likely she/he is to find solutions to "hard" problems.
 Having an active interest in programming, design, music, game design, math, and puzzles of any kind myself, I am sometimes amazed how the transfer of knowledge provides unexpected solutions in different domains and how these solutions emerge.